 Accredited provider for The Foundation for Infant Loss

-Prior to parenthood I worked for many years in the City and West End of London around the banking industry and in property.
-I did management development training and saw many of the pressures faced by top level executives, who I found to be often highly stressed and feeling insecure at the top of their professions.
+I worked for many years in the City and West End of London around the banking industry and in property before I became a mum.
+I did management development training and witnessed many of the pressures faced by top level executives, who were often highly stressed and feeling insecure at the top of their professions.
 One of my real joys in counselling is helping clients to achieve a better work/life balance and assisting them to find ways of enriching their sense of self, when previously they may have felt their career trajectory was at odds with where they wanted to be as a person.

 I am passionate about working with young adults on the spectrum, and also have empathy for clients with complex medical needs.
-Spending much of my own life in and out of surgery I enjoy helping clients with anticipatory anxiety.
+Spending much of my own life (due to dodgy genes) in and out of orthopaedic surgery, I enjoy helping clients with anticipatory anxiety.
 I would not suggest a relaxation method which I had not personally tested out myself!